bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-csharp[NonBlazorTypesParams](../../../samples/components/NonBlazorTypesParams.cs#L10-L17)]

-Using either C# or Razor test code, this can be done like this:
+This can be done like this:

 # [C# test code](#tab/csharp)